2/21/2025

 John

-Yeah, so right now presently, we're seeing just core acquisition opportunities.
+Yeah.
+So, you know, right now, presently, we're seeing just core acquisition opportunities.
 We don't have any structured investment opportunities kind of in front of us right now, but we expect to see some later in the year.
-But right now it's primarily core acquisitions.
+But right now, it's primarily core acquisitions.

 speaker